mmlacak/crochess/docs/source/organization.rst

 Naming conventions
 ------------------

-To avoid name collisions with other code, libraries, all entities are prefixed with:
+To avoid name collisions with other code, libraries, every :term:`entity` is prefixed with:

 .. _lbl-organization-naming-conventions-prefixes: